2kwattz/CareerPilot/README.md

 3. Adding password recovery options
 4. Refining Login and Registration system schemas ( already done but slight upgrades)
 5. Creating a fully functional dashboard ( Dashboard concept implemented but no functionality implemented in it as of now)
-6. Logout for a single device based on database token deletion yet to be implemented
+6. Logout for a single device based on database token deletion yet to be implemented // Done
-7. Logout from all devices yet to be implemented
+7. Logout from all devices yet to be implemented // Done
 8. To add a Sign in with google and facebook option
 9. Plans to make it an ecommerce website for selling courses as an additional functionality
 10. Settings tab for dashboard with help section containing Dark/Light mode, User profile etc